Notes on isocrystals: Slopes

 \begin{remark} The reference given for Theorem~\ref{T:polygon variation}(a) also implies the local model statement: for $\calE \in \FIsoc(k \llbracket t \rrbracket)$, the slope polygon of the pullback of $\calE$ to $\FIsoc(k)$ (the \emph{special slope polygon}) lies on or above the slope polygon of the pullback of $\calE$ to $\FIsoc(k((t)))$ (the \emph{generic slope polygon}), with the same endpoint.
 This statement can be generalized to $\calE \in \FIsoc^\dagger(k((t)))$ using slope filtrations in $\FIsoc^\ddagger(k((t)))$; see Remark~\ref{R:slope filtration Robba}. \end{remark}

-In certain cases, the geometric structure on $X$ precludes the existence of nontrivial variation of slope polygons, as in the following recent result of Tsuzuki and D'Addezio. \begin{theorem}[Tsuzuki] For $k$ finite, $X$ an abelian variety over $k$, and $\calE \in \FIsoc(X)$, the slope polygon of $\calE$ is constant on $X$. \end{theorem} \begin{proof} See \cite[Theorem~1.3]{tsuzuki-np} or \cite[Corollary~5.2.2]{daddezio}. \end{proof}
+In certain cases, the geometric structure on $X$ precludes the existence of nontrivial variation of slope polygons, as in the following recent result of Tsuzuki (given a different proof by D'Addezio). \begin{theorem}[Tsuzuki, D'Addezio] For $k$ finite, $X$ an abelian variety over $k$, and $\calE \in \FIsoc(X)$, the slope polygon of $\calE$ is constant on $X$. \end{theorem} \begin{proof} See \cite[Theorem~1.4]{tsuzuki-np} or \cite[Theorem~1.1]{daddezio-slopes}. \end{proof}